10th Planet Fullerton Review — Two Weeks Wasn’t Enough

 Why is the 10th Planet community?

-- Friendly as heck: After a week, I already felt like I was part of the community and making friends.
-After two weeks, I genuinely felt sad I wouldn’t go back any time soon!
+• Friendly as heck: After a week, I already felt like I was part of the community and making friends.
+After just a few weeks, I genuinely felt sad I wouldn’t go back any time soon, and others said the same to me!
 People always ask my name, chat with me, ask about me, and do so with genuine interest.
 So many people!

 I’m confident that at least the other LA branches (after all, 10th Planet is based in LA) have the same culture.
 Membership to one gives you access to all the LA branches, and people come and go all the time.